Punktum-dk/epp-service-specification/README.md

 ## Implementation Limitations

-As mentioned the EPP service comes with some limitations.
+As mentioned the DK Hostmaster EPP service implementation comes with some limitations.
 Please see the [Compatibility Matrix](compatibility-matrix) in the appendices for a high-level overview.

-<a id="unimplemented-commands"></a>

-### Unimplemented Commands

-The following commands have not been implemented in the service described in this specification:

-- `delete` contact
-- `transfer` contact

 In general the service is not localized and all EPP related errors and messages are provided in English.